DiegoInDaHu/DisplayPi/README.md

 - To change the time between URL changes, edit `INTERVAL_SECONDS` in `displaypi.py`.
 - Set `INTERVAL_SECONDS` to `0` to disable automatic rotation.
+- Set `RELOAD_SECONDS` to a number greater than `0` to force reload of the single configured URL at that interval.
+Leave it at `0` to keep the browser open indefinitely when only one URL is present.